 Muscles Targeted: The chest press will activate both pecs, as well as the triceps and anterior deltoid as a secondary mover.

-How To Choose a DB Pullover Alternative That’s Right for You
+How To Choose the Dumbbell Pullover Alternatives That’s Right for You

-Finding the best dumbbell pullover alternatives can be tricky, and will ultimately boil down to a lifter’s personal preferences and overall gym goals.
+Finding the best alternatives to dumbbell pullovers can be tricky, and will ultimately boil down to a lifter’s personal preferences and overall gym goals.
 To help determine which might be best to consistently incorporate, lifters should pay attention to how an exercise feels.

 First, consider the mind muscle connection.
 This simply refers to the way the body is connected, through sensory and motor neurons that connect the brain to the muscle.

 Furthermore, pay attention to how the body is feeling.
-Is the muscle properly fatigued at the end of the set?
+Ensure the muscles are properly fatigued at the end of the set.

-And more importantly, is there any pain occurring?
+And more importantly, listen for any signs of discomfort.
 Paying attention to what the body is saying is key to not only maximize a workout, but also prevent injury.

 Standing exercises can be great for helping to target stabilization, while machines allow for isolation and injury prevention.